SEO strategy. You’ve heard of it. You know that your business needs it. But, you aren’t entirely sure what it is.

-SEO stands for search engine optimization.
+SEO stands for search engine optimization and best marketing for local businesses.
 It’s a series of digital marketing strategies that businesses use to help them show up on search engine results pages (SERPs).
 Sometimes referred to as search engine marketing, it helps a brand’s website appear as a top result when customers search for terms related to the business.

 There are two types of SEO strategy

 Organic SEO helps a website appear naturally on SERPs.
 The strategies optimize a website so search engines prioritize its pages and show them as top search results.

 Paid Search is when a website pays to appear on SERPs.
 Instead of sending signals that encourage a search engine to show a webpage as a top result, a business pays to appear at the top of a SERP.

 In search results, you can see the difference between organic SEO and paid search.
 The paid promotions are displayed as ‘ads.’

 Organic and paid strategies are different and provide different results, but neither is necessarily better or worse than the other.
 Both have unique benefits, and business should choose which, or both, to use based on their goals.